kubedb/docs/docs/guides/postgres/concepts/postgres.md

 - `retryPeriodSeconds`: This is the duration in seconds the LeaderElector clients should wait between tries of actions.
 Normally, LeaseDuration / 3.
 Default 2 sec.

 If the Cluster machine is powerful, user can reduce the times.
 But, Do not make it so little, in that case Postgres will restarts very often.

-### spec.archiver

-`spec.archiver` is an optional field which specifies storage information that will be used by `wal-g`.
-User can use either s3 or gcs.

-- `storage.storageSecretName` points to the Secret containing the credentials for cloud storage destination.
-- `storage.s3` points to s3 storage configuration.
-- `storage.s3.bucket` points to the bucket name used to store continuous archiving data.
-- `storage.gcs` points to GCS storage configuration.
-- `storage.gcs.bucket` points to the bucket name used to store continuous archiving data.

-Continuous archiving data will be stored in a folder called `{bucket}/{prefix}/kubedb/{namespace}/{postgres-name}/archive/`.

-To learn more about how to configure Postgres to archive WAL data continuously in AWS S3 bucket, please visit [here](/docs/guides/postgres/backup/wal/continuous_archiving.md).

 ### spec.authSecret